BrendaMichelle/fast-track-weekend/README.md

     - Mute yourself, camera on
     - Personal Empowerment Plan
         - read, google, peer, then instructors
-    - Feel free to speak up/ask questions in the zoom chat or in the slack channel
+    - Ask questions in the zoom chat or in the slack channel
+        - When the instructor asks for questions, feel free to unmute yourself & ask aloud
 - [ ] intros
     - [ ] name, pronouns
     - [ ] our pathways to Flatiron